-Human rights due diligence is now part of how responsible companies operate – shaping compliance, risk, audit, legal and human resource functions alike.
+Human rights due diligence is now part of how responsible companies operate – shaping procurement and supply chain, risk management and internal audit, legal and compliance, and human resources functions.
 Enact’s Practitioners Workshop Series helps professionals across corporate functions move from awareness to action, translating expectations into practical steps that strengthen business integrity and accountability.

 Drawing on our extensive experience working with companies within responsible business conduct for 20 years, we recognise the practical challenges of integrating human rights due diligence into existing systems and processes.
 This training is designed to cut through complexity, providing clarity, concrete guidance to help you embed human rights due diligence into your daily responsibilities, strengthening your role as a trusted professional.
 The course enables professionals across functions to speak a common language and develop ways of working together to address human rights risks in a structured and practical way.